benber86/curve-blog/content/posts/ng-mev/index.md

 Dynamic fees increase the cost of sandwiches by $2 but sandwiches are generally large transactions and searchers have to pay fees twice: for the front-run and the back-run.
 When we consider all trades, dynamic fees, on average, increase the fees paid by 10¢ compared to fixed fees.

-In aggregate, if we compare the fees generated by NG pools with a simulation of the fees they would have generated with a fixed fee similar to the original StableSwap pools, the total difference amounts to roughly $2,500.
+In aggregate, if we compare the fees generated by NG pools with a simulation of the fees they would have generated with a fixed fee similar to the original StableSwap pools, the total difference amounts to roughly $2,500 (an increase of about 10%).
 This additional revenue is split equally between the DAO and LPs.
 But if dynamic fees, at their current level, cannot significantly reduce sandwiches and only bring marginally more revenue to the DAO and LPs, is this a sign that fees ought to be raised?